rtic-rs/rtic/book/en/src/by-example/tips.md

 };
 ```

-Or, you can use the [`cargo-expand`] subcommand.
-This subcommand will expand
+Or, you can use the [`cargo-expand`] sub-command.
+This sub-command will expand
 *all* the macros, including the `#[rtic::app]` attribute, and modules in your
 crate and print the output to the console.